-MSA has the right to appoint Technical Consultants, who shall have attended a MSA seminar and passed an examination unless specific approval to the contrary has been granted by MSA, to any meeting, event or category of motorsport.
+MSA has the right to appoint Technical Consultants, who shall have technical knowledge and/or qualifications deemed appropriate by MSA, shall have attended a MSA seminar and passed an examination unless specific approval to the contrary has been granted by MSA, to any meeting, event or category of motorsport.
 The same right exists for the FIA, FIM and CIK for any event forming part of one of these bodies' championships or series.

 Technical Consultants assume primary responsibility for all technical aspects of the category to which they are appointed.
 They advise the Clerk of the Course and the scrutineers regarding technical matters, and may assist where necessary.
-Should a technical consultant's advice not be heeded, this must be reported to the Clerk of the Course and, failing satisfaction, to the Stewards of the Meeting.
+Should a Technical Consultant's advice not be heeded, this must be reported to the Clerk of the Course and, failing satisfaction, to the Stewards of the Meeting.
 Technical Consultants may be utilised by MSA in an advisory capacity, and to assist with the homologation of vehicles.